ethereum/solidity-website/src/posts/2024-07-11-a-closer-look-at-via-ir.md

 The IR pipeline is good at running optimizations and eliminating stack too deep errors in most cases.
 It also generates better gas-optimized code than the default pipeline.
 Further optimizations are possible after stabilizing the performance.
 This can make the resultant EVM code more gas-efficient in the longer term.

-In order to make via-IR the default, we are dedicated to reducing the compilation time while keeping the optimization quality high, i.e., achieving low gas costs, and removing additional cases of stack-too-deep errors by making the Yul→EVM code transform more efficient.
+In order to make via-IR the default, we are dedicated to reducing the compilation time while keeping the optimization quality high, i.e., achieving low gas costs, and removing additional cases of stack-too-deep errors by making the transformation from Yul to EVM code more efficient.

 The original plan was to make via-IR the default pipeline in June 2024.
 However, we believe that it makes most sense to tie the via-IR-default update to the EOF upgrade for two main reasons: